 the past decade.
 The basic concept with almost all fanless cases is simple:

-Turn the external casing into a big heatsink which conducts the heat from hot
+Turn the external casing into a big heatsink which conducts heat from components

-components

-by direct contact or via heatpipes, then disspiate it into the air with
+by direct contact or via heatpipes, then disspiate the heat into the air with

 natural convection.
-Most often, the case is made from aluminum, which is
+Most often, the case is made from aluminum, a better conductor

 Today, CPUs with extremely low thermal design power (TDP) that run under 10W